isomerpages/moe-corporationpri/_for-parents/Parent Support Group.md

 <div class="isomer-image-wrapper">
     <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PSG.jpg">
     </div>
-    <h4><strong>Lead</strong></h4>
+    <h4>Lead</h4>
-    <p><strong>Lead the Learner&nbsp;</strong>- Lead by the PSG Exco, the Parent
+    <p><strong>Lead the Learner</strong> - Lead by the PSG Exco, the Parent Facilitators
-        Facilitators trained by MCYS related well to the rest of the parents and shared parenting tips with them through the Coffee Talks they conducted.
+        trained by MCYS related well to the rest of the parents and shared parenting tips with them through the Coffee Talks they conducted.
 This year, they conducted four coffee talks, “Self Care”, “Don’t worry, be happy”, “ Love Language” and “ How to communicate with your child”.
 They also conducted a craft workshop on “Flowers with Stocking”.</p>
-    <p><strong>Lead the Learning</strong>&nbsp;- The PSG Exco draws out the best
+    <p><strong>Lead the Learning </strong>- The PSG Exco draws out the best from
-        from each other when they take the lead to enhance one another’s capabilities through the formal and informal platforms such as the monthly PSG Exco meetings, discussions and SFE Talks.
+        each other when they take the lead to enhance one another’s capabilities through the formal and informal platforms such as the monthly PSG Exco meetings, discussions and SFE Talks.
 Under SFE, they initiated many team bonding activities to provide an unsual and memorable experience for the